 By train: For when your feet feel run a little ragged, Tube stations are around every corner, and the underground train service is so efficient, on time and clean, you will experience for yourself why it’s been at the heart of London’s distinct identity for so long.

 By bike: Don’t want to miss a beat of the action above street level?
-There’s many bike rental companies across the city, but we careful.
+There are many bike rental companies across the city, but be careful.
 London streets are notoriously busy, and if you are from a country that isn’t used to driving on the left side of the road you might want to pass on this option… or stay off major thoroughfares.

 By taxi: What visit to London is complete without a ride or two in a famous London Black Cab?
 These traditional British taxis are spacious, fun and driven by the best in the business.
 I’m not joking – read up on what it takes to become a Black Cab driver in London and you’ll be astounded.

 By bus: Finally, who can forget about the distinct red London double-decker buses?
 Traveling on these is cheap and provides a great chance to catch some famous sights on the go.
 Similarly, the city has a Hop On Hop Off bus service that is easy to use and perfect for short term visitors that want to see the major sights.
 This would actually be a great way to see all the sights in London in two days!

 What to Do in London In Two Days…?

 Wondering what to see in London in 2 days?
 Here’s your guide.
 Make sure you wake up bright and early, because you’ll want just about every minute of these 2 days to see everything on this 2 day London itinerary!
 It’s jam-packed with some of London’s best tourist hotspots!